WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 before running UHD.

 The **fpga** tag can be set in the optional device args passed to indicate the FPGA image flavor to UHD.
-If the above tag is speficied, UHD will attempt to load the FPGA image with the requested flavor from the UHD images directory.
+If the above tag is specified, UHD will attempt to load the FPGA image with the requested flavor from the UHD images directory.
 If the tag is not specified, UHD will automatically detect the flavor of the image and attempt to load the corresponding configuration bitstream onto the device.
 Note that if UHD detects that the requested image is already loaded onto the FPGA then it will not reload it.